MicrosoftDocs/architecture-center/docs/guide/multitenant/service/application-insights.md

 There are several ways to unify data from multiple Application Insights resources, depending on your needs and preferences.
 Here are some of the options.
 #### Cross-resource queries

 - Using cross-resource queries data can be [queried](/azure/azure-monitor/logs/cross-workspace-query) from multiple Application Insights resources in a single query.
 The resources can be in same resource group, another resource group, or another subscription.
-Note that as the number of Application Insights workspaces in a query increase, the query performance may degrade.
+As the number of Application Insights workspaces in a query increase, the query performance may degrade.
 There is a limit to the number of Application Insights workspaces that can be included in a single query.
 For more information, see [Query Across Multiple workspaces and apps](/azure/azure-monitor/logs/cross-workspace-query)
 #### Azure Monitor workbooks
 - [Azure Monitor Workboks](/training/modules/visualize-data-workbooks/) allow you to create interactive reports and dashboards using data from multiple sources, including Application Insights thus providing a way to visualize and analyze data from multiple Application Insights resources in a single view.

 ## Cost
 The main factor that determines the cost of Application Insights is the amount of data that you send to it and how long it is retained.
-Consequently, the use of dedicated or shared Application Insights instance in a multitenant application does not alter the overall cost profile.
-Please review the [Azure Monitor pricing page](https://azure.microsoft.com/pricing/details/monitor/) for more information.
+So, the use of dedicated or shared Application Insights instance in a multitenant application does not alter the overall cost profile.
+Review the [Azure Monitor pricing page](https://azure.microsoft.com/pricing/details/monitor/) for more information.
 ## Latency
 The time between the creation of data on the monitored system and its availability for analysis is referred to as [Latency](/azure/azure-monitor/logs/data-ingestion-time).
 Use of dedicated or shared Application Insights instance in a multitenant application does not have any bearing on latency unless the shared instance gets throttled and prevents data from being ingested resulting in increased latency.
 ## Rate limiting on ingestion